 Another common error reads, “ESPN+ is not available in your country due to content rights issues.”

-The simplest way to circumvent this problem is by signing up for a Virtual Private Network (VPN).
+The simplest way to circumvent the ‘ESPN country not supported’ problem is by signing up for a Virtual Private Network (VPN).
 If you don’t know what that is, don’t panic.
-All a VPN does is encrypt your internet connection and routes it through a server of your choice, ordinarily outside the country you’re currently located.
+All a VPN does is encrypt your internet connection and routes it through a server of your choice, ordinarily, outside the country you’re currently located.